Valokoodari/CubeSolver/docs/guide.md

 Now you need to add the Python 3.9.5 to your path with the following command
 `export PATH="$HOME/.local/bin:$PATH"`
-You may also add the command to the end of your `~/.profile` (or similar file) to also use the custom Python version instead of the default one.
+You may also add the command to the end of your `~/.profile` (or similar file) to use the custom Python version as the default one.